Yu Chang Player Props: Red Sox vs. Mets

 Yu Chang At The Plate

-- Chang is batting .152 with a double, four home runs and two walks.
+- Chang is hitting .167 with two doubles, five home runs and two walks.

-- Chang has driven home a run in six games this year (27.3%), including more than one RBI in 18.2% of his games and producing three or more of his team's runs on one occasion..
+- Chang has had an RBI in eight games this year (33.3%), including five multi-RBI outings (20.8%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in eight of 22 games so far this year.
+- He has scored in nine games this season (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.